ahmetuysal/nest-hackathon-starter/README.md

 1. Make sure that you have [Node.js](https://nodejs.org)(>= 8.9.0) installed.
 2. Clone this repository by running `git clone https://github.com/ahmetuysal/nest-hackathon-starter.git <YOUR_PROJECT_NAME>` or [directly create your own GitHub repository using this template](https://github.com/ahmetuysal/nest-hackathon-starter/generate).
 3. Move to the appropriate directory: `cd <YOUR_PROJECT_NAME>`.
-4. Run `npm install` to install dependencies.
+4. Run `yarn` to install dependencies.

 ### Configuration Files